linz/basemaps/docs/api/empty-tiles.md

 Basemaps should continue to serve transparent images for areas which do not have any data, for maximum compatibility with clients.
 Once clients upgrade and fix bugs, either HTTP `204 No Content` or HTTP `200 Ok` with a 0 byte payload responses would be preferable.

-Further investigation should also be done on `OATiles-hint: empty` and converting more clients to TileJSON which can specify a bounding box to restrict a client requests to.
+Further investigation should also be done on `OATiles-hint: empty` response headers, as well as converting more clients to TileJSON which allows specify a bounding box to restrict where a client requests tiles from.

 # Background